juniorgasparotto/WiremockUI/readme.md

 At the moment, I will not add new features due to lack of time, I will be available only for bugs and minor improvements.
 If you want to contribute with new ideas or fixes, just contact us or access the board of the project.

-1. I see that the main point of improvement would be in the form "FormMaster" that is with many lines and little componentised.
+1. I see that the main point of improvement would be in the form "FormMaster".
+He's in a lot of lines and little componentised.
 2. Another important point is to improve the persistence layer, at the moment, the calls are not centered leaving the dangerous situation for future improvements and this aggravates by being on a database in the form of a single file.

 **Important links for the project:**